 Recycling and Waste

-By standardizing recycling practices and sharing best practices across its network, we are continually improving the recycling rate in our U.S. distribution centers.
+By standardizing recycling practices and sharing best practices across our network, we are continually improving the recycling rate in our U.S. DCs.
 Teams are trained to use a color-coded system to separate and bale materials such as cardboard, plastic wrap and metal and are encouraged to share and test ideas for ongoing improvements.
 As a result of these efforts, our U.S. DCs routinely recycle upwards of 84 percent of what would otherwise be waste streams.
 To that end, in 2017 we began to lay out a longer-term strategy and framework for how to achieve landfill-free operations in our DCs.

 Grainger does not directly manufacture the products it sells so our water consumption is minimal.
-However, we do measure our water footprint and look for opportunities to reduce usage, such as installing water efficient fixtures and evaluating the landscaping irrigation programs at our largest facilities.
-Grainger’s total water consumption in the U.S. in 2016 was 514,802 cubic meters.
+However, we do measure our water footprint and look for opportunities to reduce usage, such as installing water-efficient fixtures and landscaping irrigation at our largest facilities.
+Grainger’s total water consumption in the U.S. in 2017 was 467,840 cubic meters.